Give yourself time to settle in

 Know your reasons for moving abroad

 If you don’t know why you are moving to the specific country, maybe reevaluate moving there.
 I moved to Mexico because I’ve wanted to live there since I was 21 to improve my Spanish, enjoy sunny weather year round, and teach English abroad.
+But you may want to move for another reason.
+Let’s say you want to relocate to Canada for the purpose of a family reunion.
+In this case, you need to qualify for a spousal sponsorship in Canada, which is one of the various means of moving there.
 Knowing your goal will help you to better plan for the move!

 Tips for moving abroad